leuthier/leuthier/README.md

 - 🔭 I’m currently working on **Encora**

 - 📚 I’m currently learning **Javascript and Test Automation**

-- ⚡ Fun fact **I have lived in five different states in Brazil**

--  🎯 Goals: Become fluent in English and travel the world with my family 🚀

 -  🚴‍♀️ In my free time, you'll probably find me riding my bike and enjoying the outdoors